Acts Chapter Thirteen

 Acts 13:42 & 43

-As Paul and Barnabas were leaving the synagogue, the people invited them to speak further about these things on the next Sabbath.
-When the congregation was dismissed, many of the Jews and devout converts to Judaism followed Paul and Barnabas, who talked with them and urged them to continue in the grace of God.
+As they left, the people invited Sha'ul and Bar-Nabba to tell them more about these matters the following Shabbat.
+When the synagogue meeting broke up, many of the born Jews and devout proselytes followed Sha'ul and Bar-Nabba, who spoke with them and urged them to keep holding fast to the love and kindness of God.

 By simply presenting the good news (gospel) to the people and trusting God to work, Paul set a very good example that is missed today.
 Paul didn't have a fancy planned out sermon with bullet points and the like; he simply told people about Jesus.
 Too many "preachers" today are trusting in their words, wisdom, and works instead of allowing God to work.
 We see that, in this passage, God worked on the people's hearts and caused them to want to know more about him and his Son; it wasn't anything about Paul or his wisdom and strength.